akltech/Object-Detection/README.md

 # Vehicle-Detection

 This tutorial provides a hands-on introduction to video object detection with OpenCV-Python, the Python API of OpenCV.
-To create a vehicle detection program, complete the following steps.
+To create your own vehicle detection program, complete the following steps.

 ## Tasks